-- -a Prints the bandwidth available for reservation for the specified filesystem and the total bandwidth currently reserved for use by the local node, either allocated to the node or reserved by applications.
+- Prints the bandwidth available for reservation for the specified filesystem and the total bandwidth currently reserved for use by the local node, either allocated to the node or reserved by applications.
 This total includes bandwidth temporarily allocated to the node by the distributed bandwidth allocator (DBA) running within ggd2. - -C Indicates that the node-level allocation requested with the -g or -m option should be at most bw MB/s (a ceiling).
 This is the default behavior for -g.

-- F Indicates that the node-level allocation requested with the $\neg g$ or $\neg m$ option should be at least bw MB/s (a floor). -g b w Allocates bw MB/s for access by the local node to the specified filesystem, if bandwidth is available.
+-c Reports a readable summary of active streams in the cluster.
+By default, active streams are reported for the local node only. -F Indicates that the node-level allocation requested with the $\neg g$ or $\neg m$ option should be at least bw MB/s (a floor). -g bw Allocates bw MB/s for access by the local node to the specified filesystem, if bandwidth is available.
 This node-level allocation is shared by all applications running on the node that are not GRIO aware.
-The allocation type can be either a ceiling (-C) or a floor (-F).
-The default allocation type is a ceiling. -h Print a usage message. -1 Lists active streams in an easily parsed form (one per line). -L cell Relocates the GRIO server to the node with the cell ID cell .
+The allocation type can be either a ceiling (- \mathbb{C}) or a floor (- \mathbb{F}).
+The default allocation type is a ceiling. -h Prints a usage message. -Н hostname Specifies the GRIO cluster server's actual hostname.
+The default is the CXFS node name, as defined in the CXFS cluster database.
+You must use this option if the GRIO server's node name defined in the CXFS cluster database is not same as the server's actual hostname. -1 Lists active streams in an easily parsed form (one per line). -L cellID Relocates the GRIO server to the node with the cell ID cell .
 To determine the cell ID, use any of the standard CXFS reporting utilities, such as cxfs_admin, cxfs_info, or clconf_info. -m bw Modifies the current node-level allocation on the specified filesystem to a bandwidth of bw MB/s.
-You can modify the type of an active allocation by also specifying either -C or -F. -r Releases the current node-level allocation on the specified filesystem. - S Prints a more human-readable summary of active streams than -1.
-The results are grouped per filesystem. - V Displays verbose output (used with -s). streamID Specifies the ID of an active GRIO stream. fs Specifies a path that identifies a mounted GRIO-managed filesystem (in which case the non-GRIO stream for the filesystem is used).
+You can modify the type of an active allocation by also specifying either $-C$ or $-F$. -n cellID Specifies the node on which to operate, when used in conjunction with the $\neg g$ (allocate), $\neg m$ (modify), or $\neg r$ (release) options.
+By default, those options operate on the local node.
+To determine the cell ID, use any of the standard CXFS reporting utilities, such as $cxfs_admin$, $cxfs_info$, or $clconf_info$. -₽ port Connects to ggd2 using the specified port number.
+The default is 611000. -r Releases the current node-level allocation on the specified filesystem. -s Prints a more human-readable summary of active streams than -1.
+The results are grouped per filesystem. -A Displays verbose output (used with -s). streamID Specifies the ID of an active GRIO stream.

+fs Specifies a path that identifies a mounted GRIO-managed filesystem (in which case the non-GRIO stream for the filesystem is used).